SteveRMann/MonsterBox/README.md

 ## Crate
 Contains images and ideas for the crate construction

+## eggDrop
+This is the code that operates a servo to drop an egg.

 ## Fan
 Contains the schematic files for the fan and LED MOSFET controller.